 the ability to work independently on research of media, techniques, subject matter and historical precedents.

-Prerequisite for AP Studio Art: Students must take a minimum of 3 art classes at Carl Sandburg, with a grade of C or higher in all 3.
+Prerequisite for AP Studio Art: Students must take a minimum of 3 art classes, with a grade of C or higher in all 3 or or teacher recommendation.